 The pfChannel bins are given a rendering order and a sorting configuration with pfChanBinOrder() and pfChanBinSort(), respectively.
+A sub-bin inherits sorting configuration from a parent with the highest sort priority, set by pfChanBinSortPriority().
+Sorting configuration of sub-bins cannot be changed using pfChanBinOrder().

 A bin's order is simply an integer identifying its place in the list of bins.
-An order less than 0 or PFSORT_NO_ORDER means that pfGeoSets which fall into the bin are drawn immediately without any ordering or sorting.
+An order less than 0 or PFSORT_NO_ORDER means that pfGeoSets that fall into the bin are drawn immediately without any ordering or sorting.
 Multiple bins may have the same order but the rendering precedence among these bins is undefined.
+The rendering order of sub-bins is determined by the child-order mask of their parents.
+This mask can be set by pfChanBinChildOrderMask().
+When a sub-bin is created, the mask of all its parents is combined (using a binary OR) and set as a rendering order of the sub-bin.